 How do non-democratic countries credibly commit to policies in front of domestic and international audiences?
 Unlike democracies, non-democracies do not have functioning electoral systems and free presses to make their commitments costly thus credible.
 Yet, the need to credibly commit to a policy arises for non-democracies as well.
 In particular, when non- democratic leaders push for economic reforms, they need to coordinate the beliefs of domestic groups and attract international resources.
 How do non-democracies solve the commitment problem and succeed in achieving their policy goals?
 In this study, we argue that international institutions provide an important mechanism through which non-democratic countries could credibly signal their commitment to open economic policies.
 We test the argument with the involvement of IMF programs by post-communist countries from 1989 to 2005.
 We find that while IMF status is used as a credible commitment device for all countries, the effect is more significant for non-democracies.

 "Economics of Populism."
-For inclusion in Global economic governance in the new era of globalization, edited by Arancha González Laya and Marion Jansen.
+2019.
+Global economic governance in the new era of globalization, edited by Arancha González Laya and Marion Jansen.
 (Draft)

 “Labor and Protectionist Sentiment.”
 2015.
 In the Oxford Handbook on The Politics of International Trade, edited by Lisa Martin.
 Pages 119-137.